 What is a Roadie?

-Roadies are selfless individuals who volunteer their time for the full week of AIDS/LifeCycle.
+Roadies are the hardworking individuals who volunteer their time for the full week of AIDS/LifeCycle.
+Every Roadie is placed on a team, led by volunteer Roadie Captains, that determines their working group for the week.
 For 7 days, these folks dedicate their time, energy, and hearts to waking up very early and going to sleep late to move this event down the coast.

 Not totally convinced?
 Listen to why Audrey, Mark, Dan, Ray, Jason, and Matt choose to Roadie, and what this week means to them!